-It’s easy to feel discouraged and want to give up.
-Whether it’s stress from work, heartache from a break-up, general depression, or a major disappointment — there’s a lot of reasons people feel down.
+There are times I get the blues, feel discouraged and want to give up, and I’m sure I’m not alone.
+Whether it’s stress from work, heartache from a break-up, general depression, or a major disappointment — there’s plenty of reasons we can all feel down.

 No list of songs about not giving up would be complete without this classic 1981 hit.
 In fact, one New York hospital is even using the song to celebrate the release of COVID-19 patients from their care.

 “Eye of the Tiger” – Survivor

 The fifth single from the rock band Survivor is sure to inspire anyone to keep going even when they feel like giving up.